hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="pingpe-anchor"></a>
 **3.vi.
 Check reachability from around the world**

-The fine people at [https://ping.pe/](https://ping.pe/) let you ping a host from around the world, check TCP ports, resolve a domain name, ...and many other things.
+The fine people at [https://ping.pe/](https://ping.pe/) let you ping/traceroute/mtr/dig/port-check a host from around the world, check TCP ports, resolve a domain name, ...and many other things.

 <a id="geo-anchor"></a>
 **3.vii.
 Check Open Ports on an IP**